euporiacosmos/EmbeddedSoftware1/README.md

 project
 1. Just assure gpio function.
-2. LED light on and web site display whether it when button pushed.
+2. When the button is pushed, the LED light turns on and the website displays whether it is on.
 3. Create SQLite file.
 4. CREATE record in SQLite with INSERT statement when button pushed.